salabs/TestArchiver/README.md

                         ChangeEngine prioritization might not give correct
                         result if different results from different platforms are mixed together.
+  --changes CHANGES     Json file which contains information from the changed
+                        files for each repo.
+The file should be formatted like
+                        this: { "context": "The execution context, same as --execution-context and command line will override
+                        this setting.", "changes": [ { "name": "string representing the changed item, for example file path", "repository": "Repository (optional), for separating
+                        between changed items with identical names.",
+                        "item_type": "Separating items (optional) and for
+                        filtering subsets when prioritising", "subtype":
+                        "(optional, for separating items for filtering subsets when prioritising" } ] }
+  --execution-id EXECUTION_ID
+                        Identifier or version of the tested application for given execution-context.
+Stored in ChangeEngine and
+                        returned by "last_update" query.
 ```

 ## Data model